ibmdb/go_ibm_db/README.md

 ## Prerequisite

-Golang should be installed in your system.
+Golang and git should be installed in your system.
+For non-windows users, GCC and tar should be installed in your system.

 ## How to Install in Windows
 ```